 Catching people's attention can be hard.
+Everyone is so busy that you generally only have just a few precious seconds to capture their interest.
 Here are a few ways you can make your flyer or poster more visible:

 - Use bright, fluorescent paper - white paper often goes unnoticed since it gets lost in the sea of white signs.

 - Print in heavy black font (if you're handwriting it, use thick, permanent black marker - don't use water-soluble marker).
 Thin fonts are too difficult to read at a glance, and won't be easily visible from a distance.
 Choose a font that's easy to read (no script fonts).

 - Use big letters to convey the most important information.
 Keep it short as possible, around 5 words or fewer if you can.
 Don't use 'filler' words like 'Please' or 'Thank you' in this large text -- it just takes up valuable space.